 You will only need two simple kitchen equipment for this pork and cabbage dumplings recipe.

-- 12 Inch Skillet + lid: Having a large enough skillet with a matching lid is important.
+• 12-inch skillet + lid: Having a large enough skillet with a matching lid is important.
 You want to have enough space to fit the pork potstickers without having them touch each other.
-And with a proper fitting lid so that you don't lose steam while you are cooking the pork and shrimp dumpling.
+And with a properly fitting lid so that you don’t lose steam while you are cooking the pork and shrimp dumplings.

-You can find all of these ingredients for these pork dumplings at your local grocery store, Asian grocery store, or online.
+You can find all of the ingredients for these pork dumplings at your local grocery store, Asian grocery store, or online.

-There is a multitude of ways where you can create your very own dumpling adventure with this pork dumplings recipe.
+There is a multitude of ways where you can create your very own dumpling adventure with this pork dumpling recipe.
 I’ve listed some suggestions below.

 Substitutions